Last Updated: August 7, 2025

 how to remove a hacker from my phone

 A reliable password manager can enhance your phone’s security.
 These apps generate strong, unique passwords and keep them in an encrypted vault.
-However, it is important to remember that a password manager can also be hacked.
+However, it is essential to remember that a password manager can also be hacked.

 Use Antivirus Software